 One of the many strengths of AFT Michigan is our diversity.
 We are diverse in many ways including the work we do.
-AFT Michigan has four divisions-Teachers, Support Staff, Higher Education and Public Employees.
+AFT Michigan represents PreK-12 Teachers & Support Staff, Higher Education Faculty & Staff, Healthcare workers, and Public Employees.
 These members have much in common—their commitment to their work and their demand to be treated with respect.
 We learn from each other.
 We support each other.
 We know what is best for each of us, is what is best for all of us.
-We are truly A Union of Professionals.
+We are truly a Union of Professionals.

 Pre K 12 – Teachers